Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75

 Seaver did not attend those ceremonies, either, but daughter Sarah Seaver did and said her parents were honored.

-“This is so very appropriate because he made the New York Mets the team that it is,” said Ron Swoboda, the right fielder whose sprawling catch helped Seaver pitch the Mets to a 10-inning win in Game 4 of the ’69 Series.
+“This is so very appropriate because he made the New York Mets the team that it is,” said Ron Swoboda, the right fielder whose sprawling catch helped Seaver pitch the Mets to a 10-inning win in Game 4 of the ’69 Series against Baltimore.
 “He gave them credibility.”

 Seaver’s death was announced, in fact, hours after the Mets beat the Orioles in an interleague game.